-The world champions are building their 2020 roster after eleven players from the World Series roster have become free agents.
+The world champions are building their 2020 team after eleven players from the World Series roster have become free agents.
 General Manager Mike Rizzo is more concerned about replacing Gerardo Parra on the roster than he is about his own future.
 Two years ago it was a common question asked to Rizzo about his future during the Nats event at Winterfest and dozens of times during Spring Training.
 He’s been with the Nats for over 14 years and was the first employee that the Lerner ownership group hired when they purchased the franchise in mid-2006.
 During his tenure, he has negotiated six different contracts for himself averaging 2.5 years per deal.
 So why are fans worried about Rizzo’s next deal?
 A seventh contract for Rizzo is only different because now he has a World Series ring.

 There are only a few employees who preceded Rizzo and the Lerners and most notably Ryan Zimmerman, Rob McDonald (traveling secretary), Mike Wallace (clubhouse manager), Charlie Slowes (radio broadcast), Dave Jageler (radio broadcast), and Bob Carpenter (TV broadcast).

 According to reports, Rizzo’s last deal paid him over $4 million a year, and he will go past 15 years with the Nationals during the 2020 season.
-A few things have changed since his last contract like the World Series win, and the rumor that Rizzo married his long-time girlfriend Jodi Fick who he met years ago through Roger Bernadina, the original “Shark” if you were a fan back in those days.
+A few things have changed since his last contract like the World Series win, and the rumor that Rizzo is getting married in Jamaica to his long-time girlfriend Jodi Fick who he met years ago through Roger Bernadina, the original “Shark” if you were a fan back in those days.
 What does Rizzo want to accomplish next?
 Bringing another championship to D.C. of course.

 “This is the organization I built from scratch.
 I feel it’s my home.
 I would feel very comfortable being here long-term,” Rizzo said before Opening Day of the 2017 season.
 “But we have a contract.
 I’ve never brought it up.
 If one day they approach me, we’ll discuss it, and I’d be happy to stay.”

-A year after Mike Rizzo made that quote he received a new two-year deal before first pitch of Opening Day.
+Shortly after Mike Rizzo made that quote he received a new two-year deal before first pitch of Opening Day.
 That contract will run through the end of the 2020 season, and the same for manager Davey Martinez except for a source has told us Martinez has a fourth year team option.

 Reports of manager Davey Martinez entering his final year of his 3-year contract with the Washington Nationals is true but we have been told by a source that the #Nats have a 4th year option at $1.25 million to take him through the 2021 season. pic.twitter.com/HizqB5Qjvb